xumaple/google-form-response-parser/README.md

     + 	`id` references the question ID that this graph is directly associated to, from which data for each of the bars of the graph are represented.
 It is required.
     +  `percentage` is a boolean flag that specifies whether the bar graph data should be represented as an exact count or as a percentile of the total of every point represented by the graph.
 It is optional - the default value is false.
     +  `filters` is a list of filters that will be applied to the dataset to limit the amount of data displayed by the graph.
 It is optional - the default is no filters.
 FRP supports the following types of filters:
-        +  Filtering by another question, with the following identifiers:
+        +  Filtering by another question, with the following fields:
             +  `id` refers to the question ID of the question in which data will be filtered.
 It is required.
             +  `answers` is a list that represents the specific whitelisted answers of that question that will be allowed through the filter.
 It is optional; however, if not specified, all data will be filtered out.
 Answers in the list are not specified by their exact values, but rather by the indices of the answers declared earlier in the JSON questions section.
 (For further clarification, see the [Examples](#using-filters) section.)